postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ## Managing certificates

-You can view currently installed certificates, add a new certificate, or remove a certificate, in the Postman settings.
+You can view installed certificates, add a new certificate, or remove a certificate, in the Postman settings.

 1. Select the gear icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-gear-outline-v9.jpg#icon" width="18px"> in the Postman header and select **Settings**.
 1. Select the **Certificates** tab.